-At the close of the fiscal year ending June 30, 2023, the City continued to maintain a very healthy financial position.
-The following economic factors and information was considered as the 2023-2024 budget was being adopted.
+At the close of the fiscal year ending June 30, 2024, the City continued to maintain a very healthy financial position.
+The following economic factors and information was considered as the 2024-2025 budget was being adopted.

-In June 2022, the State of Oregon Employment Department reported; "Douglas County's seasonally adjusted unemployment rate dropped to 4.8% in June compared with a revised 5.0% in May.
-The rate is down from 4.9% in June 2022.
-Douglas County's record low unemployment rate was set in November 2019 at 4.3%.
-The Oregon seasonally adjusted rate was 3.5% and the U.S. rate was 3.6%."
+The State of Oregon Employment Department reported; "Douglas County's seasonally adjusted unemployment rate was unchanged at 5.0% in June compared with a revised 5.0% in May.
+The rate is up from 4.5% in June 2023.
+Douglas County's record low unemployment rate was set in October 2019 at 4.3%.
+The Oregon seasonally adjusted June rate was 4.1% and the U.S. rate was 4.1%."